-Over the weekend I learnt how to weave a basket from rattan and palm inflorecence.
+Over the weekend I learnt a basket weaving technique using rattan and palm inflorecence.
 Catriona Pollard held a one-off class in conjunction with her exhibition at the Chrissie Cotter Gallery.
 It was so satisfying to learn how to weave and to come away with such a beautiful object.

 I took this photo of some of her pieces at the exhibition.
 Take a look at Catriona’s blog to see more of her creations.

 These beauties were made by traditional weavers of the Basket Weavers of North Queensland.

 Weaving with a conscience: German artist Cordula Kehrer‘s Bow Bins.
 Cordula works with traditional craftspeople in The Phillipines using sustainably harvested rattan and broken plastic bins.

 I’m hooked on basket weaving now.
 It was such a lovely and relaxing way to spend Saturday afternoon – time consuming but so satisfying.
 I’m now experimenting with different materials and techniques and will put together a little ‘how to’ in the coming weeks.
 Weaving and macrame – my two new obsessions.
 Watch this space!